 Many other Norwegian chefs have also gained an excellent international reputation.
 In addition, an increasing number of Norwegian restaurants have received stars in the Michelin guide in recent years.

-And there is more.
-Norwegian cheeses have been securing plenty of medals at the World Cheese Awards.
-Norwegian ciders are now also considered among the finest in the world.
+And there's more.
+Norwegian cheeses have been securing plenty of medals at the World Cheese Awards, too.

 "Frisky, witty and unpretentious"